KirilAngelov/Game-of-Life/README.md

 ### Patterns
 There are 3 common patterns know as:

-- Still lifes
+- Still lifes:
 These patterns do not change from one generation to the next.
 Common patterns are the Block, Beehive, Tub and many others.

-- Oscillators
+- Oscillators:
 After a finite number of generations these patterns return to their initial state.
 Popular ones are Blinker, Beacon and Toad.
 The listed ones have a period of 2 meaning that after two generations they return to the initial state.

-- Spaceships
+- Spaceships:
 Flying across the grid these patterns return to their initial configuration after a different number of ticks.
 Common spaceships are Glider, Lightweight spaceships, Middleweight spaceships and Heavyweight spaceships.